observablehq/runtime/README.md

 });
 ```

-Builtins must be constant values; unlike [normal variables](#variable_define), they cannot be defined as functions.
-However, a builtin may be defined as a promise, in which case any referencing variables will only be evaluated when the promise is resolved.
-Defined variables may not override builtins.
+Builtins must have constant values; unlike [variables](#variables), they cannot be defined as functions.
+However, a builtin *may* be defined as a promise, in which case any referencing variables will be evaluated only after the promise is resolved.
+Variables may not override builtins.
 If *builtins* is not specified, the d3.express [standard library](#standard-library) is used.

 <a href="#runtime_module" name="runtime_module">#</a> <i>runtime</i>.<b>module</b>()